zhouby-zjl/drtp/README.md

 5. Afterwards, you can find the simulation results under the SIM_LOG_DIR directory defined in the above ini file.

  ## Publications
 [1] Boyang Zhou, Chunming Wu, Qiang Yang, Yaguan Qian and Yinghui Nie, "Resilient Sensor Data Dissemination to Mitigate Link Faults in IoT Networks with Long-Haul Optical Wires for Power Transmission Grids," in IEEE Internet-of-Things Journal, Jan.
-2014. (accepted and to be appear soon.
+2014.
+(Download: https://ieeexplore.ieee.org/document/10398482/.
 This paper presents RSDD in detail with concrete design in state transition machines and correctness verfication).

 [2] Boyang Zhou, Chunming Wu, Qiang Yang and Xiang Chen, "DRTP: A Disruption Resilient Hop-by-Hop Transport Protocol for Synchrophasors Measurement in Electric Transmission Grids," in IEEE Access, vol. 10, pp. 133898-133914, 2022, doi: 10.1109/ACCESS.2022.3232557. (download: https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9999427)** (This paper deeply introduces DRTP in its concept and collaboration sequences)